Stop warnings printing

 With this point found an optimal distribution of trails can be made to have more dispersion throughout the state.
 However, given that the points we are using are taken from line graphs further analysis into the cluster would not be needed as the correlation would be inherent.
 Moving forward I will look at other factors across the state as it relates to the trail points.

-Analyzing the Network
+Analyzing the Network Link to heading

-Convertiing to Spatial Data
+Converting to Spatial Data Link to heading

 trails.sf <- st_as_sf(data,coords=c("Longitude","Latitude"),crs=4269)